sakibahammed/Just-an-Ordinary-project/README.md

 # Javascript - version :

     Achieve ECMA standard in 1997 and become ECMAscript , it has ES1 , ES2 , ES3 , ES5 , ES6

+# Hoisting :

+    JavaScript Hoisting means that before executing the code, the interpreter moves the declarations of functions, variables, classes, or imports to the top of their scope.

+    // Hoisting includes ; function() , function* , async-function , async-function*